Ngoc411/Humanoid-lower-body-12dof/README.md

 watchdog, and slew-rate limiting — see `STM32_SAFETY_SUMMARY.txt` for the full breakdown of what's implemented on the STM32 side versus what's still planned (e.g. CRC/sequence numbers are not yet enabled on the SPI link).

+### Hardware (mechanical design)

+`Hardware/` contains the SolidWorks source files for the physical robot: the structural leg parts (hip, knee, ankle links and connectors), the custom planetary gearboxes built for the 5210 / 3508 BLDC actuators, the BLDC motor mounts, bearing mounts, a simplified full-assembly file (`assem_symplified.SLDASM`), and a reference STEP model for mounting the Jetson Nano.
+Open the `.SLDPRT` / `.SLDASM` files in SolidWorks (or import the `.STEP` files into other CAD tools) to inspect or modify the design.

 ## Safety design